MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Open Microsoft Edge.

-2. In the address bar enter **login.microsoftonline.com**.
+2. In the address bar, enter **login.microsoftonline.com**.

 3. Sign in as Adele Vance,
-    1. In the Sign in window enter **AdeleV@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign-in window, enter **AdeleV@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the password you noted in the earlier task.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**

-4. Since this is your first sign in as Adele Vance, you will be prompted to reset your password.
+4. Since this is your first sign-in as Adele Vance, you'll be prompted to reset your password.
 Enter your old password.
-For your new password enter **SC900-Lab**.
+For your new password, enter **SC900-Lab**.
 Enter **SC-900-Lab** in the confirm password field.
 Select **Sign in**.
-Note: we are using this password only for the convenience of the lab.
+Note: we're using this password only for the convenience of the lab.
 As a best practice you would typically enter a more secure password.

 5. A pop-up displays indicating that More information is required.
 This is because as a member of the SSPRSecurityGroupUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
 Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
 This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.

 6. The “Keep your account secure” page opens.
 The window that appears is for the Phone authentication method, if you don’t have a mobile device with you that is capable of receiving text messages, skip to the next step.
-You are prompted to enter a phone number.
+You're prompted to enter a phone number.
 Ensure the option **Text me a code** is enabled.
 Enter the phone number where you can receive a text code and select the **Next button**.
-A new window opens indicating a code was just sent to the phone you entered.
+A new window opens indicating a code was sent to the phone you entered.
 Enter the code your received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.

 7. Skip this step if you were able to configure SSPR with your mobile phone number.
-Alternatively, you can setup a different method as shown on the bottom left of the window.
-If you choose to setup a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
-From the drop down, select your preferred method, **Email**, then select the **Confirm** button.
+Alternatively, you can set up a different method as shown on the bottom left of the window.
+If you choose to set up a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
+From the drop-down, select your preferred method, **Email**, then select the **Confirm** button.
 Enter the email you would like to use then select **Next**.
-A new window opens indicating a code was just sent to the email you entered.
+A new window opens indicating a code was sent to the email you entered.
 Access the email you entered to obtain the code.
 Enter the code your received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.

-8. You can now complete your sign in.
-You should be on the azure portal landing page.
-If you see that your sign in time has expired, just reenter the password, SC900-Lab.
+8. You can now complete your sign-in.
+You should be on the Azure portal landing page.
+If you see that your sign-in time has expired, just reenter the password, SC900-Lab.

-9. Sign-out of the Azure portal and close your browser window.
+9. Sign out of the Azure portal and close your browser window.

 ### Task 4 (Optional)